I’m back to name Dungeons & Dragons Monsters, this time E-H or at least that’s what I’m told.

 Now it’s time to play some Dungeons & Dragons!
 You’ll need to build your character or you can randomly generate one on D&D Beyond.

 You may be starting a campaign with a group of people or joining an existing one.
-There’s also many options when it comes to playing.
+There are also many options when it comes to playing.
 You may choose to be a limited member and only “guest star” for a few sessions in an existing campaign.
 There’s also one shots, which is a contained story that only lasts a day or so.

 If you’re interested in playing but don’t know where to start check with your local game store or use the internet to look for a D&D Adventures League and this Reddit chat.